- IR TOP

 Fresh Meat Business

 No dream, no ideal.
 No ideal, no plan.
 No plan, no action.
 No action, no success.
+Thus, no dream, no success.
 These are the words of Yoshida Shōin, a Japanese educator active in the mid-19th century.
-We will follow our dream to forge a new future for our fresh meat business.
+True to Mr. Yoshida's words, we will follow our dream to forge a new future for our fresh meat business.

 Processed Foods Business